VaultLinkCrypto/MomScanner/README.md

 # MomScanner

 Real-time momentum scoring companion for thinkorswim web scan results.
-Pulls quotes from Tradier or Schwab, computes a smoothed 0–100 score per ticker, and persists every observation to browser local storage for post-session study.
+Pulls quotes from Tradier or Schwab, computes a smoothed 0–100 score per ticker, filters by live options liquidity, and persists every observation to browser local storage for post-session study.

 ## Quick overview

 - **thinkorswim web** runs the filter.
 Produces the candidate ticker list.
-- **MomScanner** (this tool) pulls live quotes for those tickers, computes the score, and tracks them.
+- **MomScanner** (this tool) pulls live quotes + live options chain data for those tickers, computes the score, auto-hides illiquid options, and tracks them.
-- **Tradier L1** is the default feed. **Schwab API** is used once your developer app is approved.
+- **Tradier L2** is the default feed and enables the options chain filtering.
 - Every ticker that ever passes through the tool is saved to local storage and exportable as CSV.

+## What's new in this version

+- **Penny Pilot whitelist** — roughly 400 tickers known to have tight penny-wide options spreads.
+Paste anything you want, non-whitelisted tickers get silently rejected at input.
+Default ON.
+- **Live options spread % column** — pulls the ATM call and ATM put at the nearest expiration within your DTE limit, computes real bid/ask spread as a percentage of mid, shows whichever side (call or put) is tighter.
+- **Live options OI column** — open interest on the ATM strike.
+- **Auto-hide filter** — tickers where spread > your max % OR OI < your minimum are automatically hidden from the active table (still logged to history).
+Hidden count shown in the table header.
+- **Upgraded OA scoring component** — Options Activity now uses real spread and OI data when available, not the previous proxy.
+- **Smart tiebreaker** — same score → tighter options spread wins → better stock liquidity breaks further ties.

 ---